OpenStackSanDiego/magnum-container-cloud/README.md

 ## Startup a Docker Swarm Cluster

-Repleate the steps above with a new template and cluster.
+Repeat the steps above with a new template and cluster.
 Replace the COE with "Docker Swarm"

 Click through to the see the list of compute instances, network security groups, and networks created.